knowii-oss/knowii/CONTRIBUTING.md

 To add new pages to the application, you can either create a dedicated controller (e.g., for API endpoints), or declare the page in the `web.php` routes file.
 Example: `Route::inertia('/contact', 'Contact');`.
 The initial data the page needs should be passed via Inertia.
 All further actions should be handled through the API, not via Inertia.
 This ensures that the API is on par with the UI.

+### Global data

+If you need to pass data to all pages (e.g., the user's list of communities), you can update `HandleInertiaRequests` to load and include the data you need.

 ### Database

 #### Creating new tables